1990 BP National Championships – Doubles

+The 1990 BP National Championships was an ATP tennis tournament played in Wellington in New Zealand.

-Peter Doohan and Laurie Warder were the defending champions, but only Warder competed that year with Tim Pawsat.
+Peter Doohan and Laurie Warder were the defending doubles champions, but only Warder competed that year, with Tim Pawsat.

 Pawsat and Warder lost in the semifinals to Kelly Evernden and Nicolás Pereira.

 Evernden and Pereira won in the final 6–4, 7–6 against Sergio Casal and Emilio Sánchez.

 Seeds

 Champion seeds are indicated in bold text while text in italics indicates the round in which those seeds were eliminated.